lixiannn/secure_code_review/README.md

 #### Review Checklist
 - [ ] Ensure error messages do not reveal extra information to user.
-- [ ] Ensure all exits from a function are covered.
+- [ ] Ensure all exits from a function, including exceptions, are covered.
 - [ ] Ensure that a generic error page is used for all exceptions if possible.

 ### Injection Attack